Tburm/keepers/README.md

 ## Configuration

 Create a `.env.{network}` file in the root directory for each of the networks listed in the `docker-compose.yml` file.
 Adjust the values as needed for your specific setup.
+See the `.env_example` file for the required variables.

 ## Run Using Docker